That which separates man from his Original or True Nature (i.e. Jot Saroop) is mind.

 For the sake of discussion, if we must put it in words, this dual-power mind can be represented as follows (‘ਕਹਨ ਸੁਨਨ ਕਉ’):

-One part or aspect of mind connected to Maya remains ‘without’, ‘external’ or ‘outside’ (‘ਬਾਹਰਿ’) — ever changing, disturbed and restless (‘ਲਹਰੀ ਵਿਚਿ’).
+One part or aspect of mind connected to Maya remains ‘without’, ‘external’ or ‘outside’ (‘ਬਾਹਰਿ’) — ever changing, disturbed, agitated, worried, anxious and restless (‘ਲਹਰੀ ਵਿਚਿ’).
 Thus this instinctive mind is NOT only made daily, but ALWAYS MADE.
-Haumai (false ego-sense) and Budhi (intellect) work in healthy-cooperation with this mind — a collection of though-stuff; a collection of desires; a bundle of habits.
-This aspect of the mind binds the man and is the cause of his sorrows.
+Haumai (false ego-sense) and Budhi (intellect) work in healthy-cooperation with this mind — a collection of though-stuff; a collection of desires; a bundle of Vaasnaas, habits etc. This aspect of the mind binds the man and is the cause of his sorrows.

 The other part or aspect which is untainted by Maya (‘ਅੰਤਰਿ ਬਸੇ’), remains stable (‘ਅਡੋਲੁ’), within.
 This aspect of the mind does not cause any problems to us.
 In fact it aids our life.